Ecwid/ecwid-api-docs/includes/_webhooks.md

 This case also includes situations when your endpoint is performing redirects to other pages.
 In that case, it responds with 301 HTTP code, thus the webhook isn't delivered properly.

+Try sending a dummy POST request to your webhooks URL and see if it accepts the request correctly with 200OK HTTP status code.
+[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) is great for testing the requests.

 **Ecwid can't access your endpoint**

 When [setting up webhooks](#setting-up-webhooks), make sure that your endpoint is publicly accessible by any resource (no local servers, etc.).
-This way, Ecwid services can successfully send and deliver POST requests to yoru endpoint.
+This way, Ecwid services can successfully send and deliver POST requests to your endpoint.

 **Webhooks are added to an existing application**